Project Communication Management

 One of the goals of the initial meeting is to develop an understanding of the client's ultimate business needs.
-This starts by listening to your client first before offering any solutions often, the IT staff quickly overwhelms their client with too many technical tools and solutions before getting a full understanding of what their client needs.
-And many a times the clients feel they must communicate their needs in technical language, or have a technical stack in mind when coming to this meeting.
-As an IT person we need to start with the basics and learn the client's business needs, defined in layman’s terms.
+This starts by listening to your client first before offering any solutions often; the IT staff quickly overwhelms their client with too many technical tools and solutions before getting a full understanding of what their client needs.
+And many times the clients feel they must communicate their needs in technical language, or have a technical stack in mind when coming to this meeting.
+As an IT person, we need to start with the basics and learn the client's business needs, defined in layman’s terms.
 Storytelling is an effective method of communicating these needs.
-Start out by asking your client to tell you a story about what brought them to this table in the first place.
+Start by asking your client to tell you a story about what brought them to this table in the first place.
 It might be a story about a prospective client who couldn't find the product they were interested in on the organization's Web site and ended up going to another organization.

-- Ask them to explain, the problems they are currently experiencing
+- Ask them to explain the problems they are currently experiencing

 - Ask them to describe, their vision of how things should work in the future

-- Ask your client if they have heard of or seen any examples at other businesses that they think might serve as prototype of how to solve their problem, and lastly
+- Ask your client if they have heard of or seen any examples at other businesses that they think might serve as a prototype of how to solve their problem, and lastly

 - Ask your client if they have heard of or seen any technical tools that they think might provide a solution to their problem, and